 In a short detour during writing this, I also watched Dan’s great TED talk about the subject.
 As I’m currently going through my own career finding process, motivation is becoming a huge question mark for me, and I want answers.

-If you happen to work in a carrot and stick model, and find yourself not happy with where you are, then I highly recommend you give this book or its summary on Blinkist a go.
+If you happen to work in a carrot and stick model, and find yourself not happy with where you are, then I highly recommend you give Drive or its summary on Blinkist a go.

 Who would I recommend the Drive summary to?